evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo_S_Cross_Turismo/_index.md

 ---
 title: Porsche Taycan Turbo S Cross Turismo
 linktitle: Taycan Turbo S Cross Turismo
-description: Porsche Taycan Turbo S Cross Turismo is an all-electric luxury station wagon with a WLTP range of up to 419 km (260 miles).
-EVKX.net have all the details.
+description: "Porsche Taycan Turbo S Cross Turismo is an all-electric luxury station wagon with a WLTP range of up to 419 km (260 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---